New 'scientific method' to supercharge innovationResearch news

 From left: Dr Sunil Gupta, Dr Alessandra Sutti, Professor Svetha Venkatesh and Dr Murray Height.

 Share this story

-More like thisResearch news Faculty of Science Engineering and Built Environment Pattern Recognition and Data Analytics (PRaDA), Institute for Frontier Materials (IFM) Designing smarter technologies Engineering and Design, Sciences
+More like thisResearch news Faculty of Science Engineering and Built Environment Pattern Recognition and Data Analytics (PRaDA), Institute for Frontier Materials (IFM) Designing smarter technologies Engineering, Sciences

 World-leading IT expert, Professor Svetha Venkatesh, is using pattern recognition and machine learning to explore frontiers in medicine, materials, mental health and many other sectors